Dr Edward ParkinSenior Lecturer in Biomedicine

-Dr Edward Parkin is interested in the role played by the proteolysis of cell surface proteins in prostate and colorectal cancers and in the neurodegenerative condition, Alzheimer's disease (AD).
+Dr Edward Parkin is interested in the role played by the proteolysis of cell proteins in neurodegenerative conditions such as Alzheimer's disease and cancers, particularly prostate cancer.

-The amyloid precursor protein (APP) and Alzheimer's disease
+The amyloid precursor protein (APP), Alzheimer's disease and gene therapy

 Alzheimer's disease (AD) is a neurodegenerative condition caused by accumulation within the brain of neurotoxic amyloid beta (Aß)-peptides.
 These short peptides are derived from the larger amyloid precursor protein (APP) through sequential cleavage by two enzymes known as β- and γ-secretases.
 Alternatively, APP can be shed from the cell surface through the action of an α-secretase which cleaves within the Aß region of the molecule thereby precluding the formation of intact Aß-peptides.
 We are particularly interested in the role played by a group of enzymes called 'ADAMs' in α-secretase cleavage of APP.
 Up-regulation of these enzyme activities may be beneficial in AD.
-We also conduct a considerable amount of work on the role of copper and APP binding of this metal in AD.
+We are very interested in soluble extracellular APP fragments such as sAPPα which has beneficial properties for neurons.
+As such we are also interested in developing gene therapy methods to specifically enhance the production of this and other protective proteins by neurons.

 APP and cancer